 The Company's stock option plans provide for the granting of class A shares as either incentive or nonqualified stock options to employees and non-employee directors.
 Options are subject to terms and conditions determined by the Compensation Committee of the Board of Directors.
-There were 2,000 options outstanding and exercisable at December 31, 2017, at a weighted average exercise price of \$12.31.
-There were no options granted, exercised or forfeited for the six months ended December 31, 2017.
+There were 4,000 options outstanding and 2,000 options exercisable at March 31, 2018, at a weighted average exercise price of \$7.53 and \$12.31, respectively.
+During the three months ended March 31, 2018, 2,000 options with an exercise price of \$2.74 were granted with a fair value, net of tax, of approximately \$4,000.
+The options granted in fiscal 2018 will vest in six months in September 2018.
+There were no options exercised or forfeited for the nine months ended March 31, 2018.

 The Company accounts for stock-based compensation in accordance with ASC 718 Compensation - Stock Compensation.
 Stock-based compensation expense is recorded for the cost of stock options.
-There was no stock-based compensation expense for the three and six months ended December 31, 2017, and 2016.
-As of December 31, 2017, and 2016, there was no unrecognized share-based compensation cost related to share-based compensation granted under the plans to be recognized over the remainder of their respective vesting periods.
+There was no stock-based compensation expense for the three and nine months ended March 31, 2018, and 2017.
+As of March 31, 2018, there was approximately \$4,000 in unrecognized share-based compensation cost related to share-based compensation granted under the plans that will be recognized over the remainder of the vesting period.
+As of March 31, 2017, there was no unrecognized share-based compensation cost related to share-based compensation cost related to share-based compensation cost related to share-based compensation granted under the plans.